-Based in Missoula, Montana, Aerie provides wilderness and rural medical training and first aid supplies to over 2,500 students a year throughout the United States, Mexico, Central America, Africa and India.
-We also offer risk management consulting to entities such as Mt.
-Rainier National Park.
+Based in Missoula, Montana, Aerie provides wilderness and rural medical training and first aid supplies to over 2,000 students a year throughout the United States, Mexico, Central America, Africa and India.
 Led by our staff and guided by our Board of Advisors, we teach courses for MDs, RNs, PAs, and EMTs as well as outdoor enthusiasts with no prior medical training.
 We design all Aerie courses with the understanding that individuals learn best when they are engaged in challenging, realistic scenarios led by professional educators who are leaders in the medical and rescue fields.
 With this philosophy, we train our students for difficult conditions and long-term patient care, where resources are limited and access to outside care is minimal.

 Service is the core of Aerie's mission, and it is no coincidence that many of our training partners are conservation service corps and land-management agencies.
 Aerie is the primary provider of wilderness medicine training for the Student Conservation Association, the nation’s largest conservation corps.
 We provide ongoing training to many other youth conservation corps, including: